Manhattan: Colonial era

 In 1647, Peter Stuyvesant was appointed as the last Dutch Director-General of the colony.
 New Amsterdam was formally incorporated as a city on February 2, 1653.
-In 1674, the English bought New Netherland, after Holland lost rentable sugar business in Brazil, and renamed it "New York" after the English Duke of York and Albany, the future King James II.
-The Dutch, under Director General Stuyvesant, successfully negotiated with the English to produce 24 articles of provisional transfer, which sought to retain for the extant citizens of New Netherland their previously attained liberties (including freedom of religion) under their new English rulers.
+In 1664, English forces conquered New Netherland and renamed it "New York" after the English Duke of York and Albany, the future King James II.
+In August 1673, the Dutch reconquered the colony, renaming it "New Orange", but permanently relinquished it back to England the following year under the terms of the Treaty of Westminster that ended the Third Anglo-Dutch War.